Is Malta worth visiting? This is exactly what I’m going to answer in this post.

 Intriguing Mix of Cultural Influences

-Apart from having countless rulers, the country is also located right between northern Africa and southern Italy (mainland and Sicily).
+Apart from having countless rulers, the country is also located right between northern Africa and Sicily.

 Cities That Will Make You Feel Like Stepping Back in Time